(I'm) Stranded (song): Release and UK reaction

 There's a tendency to blabber mindlessly about this single, it's so bloody incredible [...] for some reason Australian record companies think the band lack commercial potential.
 What a bunch of idiots.
-You like Quo or The Ramones?
+You like Quo or the Ramones?
 This pounds them into the dirt.
 Hear it once and you'll never forget it.
 The singing's flat and disinterested, the guitars are on full stun.
 There's no such thing as a middle eight.
 It's fabulous.

 The song was played by influential DJ John Peel in a special punk-themed edition of his BBC Radio 1 programme, broadcast on 10 December 1976.
 Bob Geldof of The Boomtown Rats later said, "Rock music in the Seventies was changed by three bands—the Sex Pistols, the Ramones and The Saints".
 EMI Records in Sydney was contacted by its London head office and told to sign the punk band from Brisbane.

 The Saints resisted being re-modelled into the English punk look and were generally ignored by the Australian press at the time, which reported that "a sinister new teenage pop cult, based on sex, sadism and violence, is sweeping Britain."
 They relocated first to Sydney and then to London, where they were received with excitement on their first regional tour.
 They did not share the spiky-topped, safety-pinned style of the leading UK punk groups and preferred to be described as "gutsy realists".
 Kuepper recalled that, nevertheless, they were swept up in the same punk packaging:

 The band was a full thing by 1974.
 Two and a half years later, this incredibly fashionable movement comes along, only an arsehole would have associated himself with that.

 On the strength of the single, The Saints were signed in November 1976 to a three-album deal by EMI in the UK.
 Their first LP was also called (I'm) Stranded.
 As well as featuring on their debut album, both "(I'm) Stranded" and the single's B-side, "No Time", appeared on a split EP with Stanley Frank in 1977.

-The song "I'm Stranded" is the theme song for the Australian TV series "Spirited," about a British punk rocker who disappeared in 1982 and whose ghost has appeared in Australia in the late 2010s.
+Legacy and influence

+"Stranded" is generally accepted to be the first punk rock single released outside of the United States, predating the first record releases from the UK punk scene.